ShehanAT/personal-blog/README.md

 * 08/30/2019: added post "Book review of 97 Things Every Programmer Should Know"
 * 09/03/2019: added post "5 greatest Alfred workflows for Developers in 2019"
 * 09/06/2019: added post "Book review of The Pragmatic Programmer"
+* 09/10/2019: added post "Using Divi theme to build Wordpress sites and Wordpress best practices"